 Many of the TMS solutions accessible to small- and mid-cap shippers rely on match-based audit.
 When the cost of a shipment does not mirror your established thresholds approved for payment, you should expect to be notified and tasked with resolving the refund.

 Obviously, this creates additional workflow.
 More importantly, it also misses opportunities that arise during an audit of every invoice against a contract on file.
-Without a freight audit function that is driving efficiency with resolution, you may experience the same errors over and over.
+Without a freight audit function that is driving efficiency with resolution, you may experience the same errors repeatedly.
 You could be losing money on every shipment.
 At the same time, it gets harder to determine whether the TMS tool you deploy is really achieving the outcomes you are seeking.

 As we apply a load-by-load or shipment-by-shipment audit, depending on the transportation mode, Transportation Insight works to resolve problems and support corrective action.
 We compare invoicing back to the current contracts, validate for accuracy and handle any communications with the carrier on our clients’ behalf.
-I do not want to ask our clients to pay a recurring, incorrect amount to a carrier.
-I would rather work through a financial settlement process that includes sustainable corrective action – in addition to collecting a refund.
-That benefits our shipper clients, as well as their trusted service providers.
+We do not want to ask our clients to pay a recurring, incorrect amount to a carrier.
+We would rather work through a financial settlement process that includes sustainable corrective action – in addition to collecting a refund.
+That benefits our clients, as well as their trusted service providers.

 TMS Expectation After Login: Visibility, Control

 The purpose of a TMS is to get as much visibility and control as possible, while accessing the full freight movement capabilities of multiple transportation modes.
-I believe a TMS should empower you to make critical decisions and pull levers to move freight from one mode to another.
+A TMS should empower you to make critical decisions and pull levers to move freight from one mode to another.
 Utilize truckload, LTL or parcel depending on which makes the most sense based your shipment and the current transportation environment.

-Working with thousands of shippers throughout my career, I’ve learned that there are things you need to support a TMS to get the most out of the technology.
+While your TMS can be a game-changer in the way you manage your freight, there are things you need to support a TMS to get the most out of the technology.
 Your TMS allows you to execute transportation procurement and automate the right routing to move your freight efficiently.
 Do you have compliance and measurement components on the back end to make sure your transportation strategy achieves your goals?

-With Transportation Insight’s TMS, we provide you with support for transportation procurement and contract management.
+In addition to our TMS, we provide you with support for transportation procurement and contract management.
 We also deploy the solution you need to automate and standardize the process for loads and tenders to carriers.
 Then we deliver downstream visibility through our technology platform.